Battle of North Anna: May 24: Grant crosses the North Anna

 By the time the officer returned, Ledlie was completely drunk.
 When several Confederate artillery batteries on the earthworks were pointed out to Ledlie, he dismissed them and ordered a charge.
 His men stepped off as a rain began to fall, and in their rush toward the earthworks, the regiments became jumbled and confused.
 The Confederates waited to open fire until they were at close range, and the effect was to drive Ledlie's leading men into ditches for protection.
 As a violent thunderstorm erupted, the 56th and 57th Massachusetts regiments rallied, but Mahone's Mississippi troops stepped out of their works and shot them down.
 Col. Stephen M. Weld of the 56th Massachusetts was wounded and Lt.
 Col. Charles L. Chandler of the 57th was mortally wounded.
-Soon all of the Ledlie's men retreated to Quarles Mill.
+Soon all of Ledlie's men retreated to Quarles Mill.
 Despite his miserable performance, Ledlie received praise from his division commander that his brigade "behaved gallantly."
 He was promoted to division command after the battle and his drunkenness in the field continued to plague his men, culminating in his humiliating failure at the Battle of the Crater in July, after which he was relieved of command, never to receive another assignment.